TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 </configuration>
 ```
 ## List of Ecosystem Connectors
-The following connectors are tested with the corresponding ecosytems for SnappyData:
+The following connectors are tested with the corresponding ecosytems for TIBCO ComputeDB:

 |Ecosystem| Connector | Example|
 |:--------|:--------| :--------|